-Off-Campus Residences may be described as dormitory-style facilities located in the center of Florence.
-Residences are high-occupancy living arrangements (meaning a large residence, an entire floor, or an entire building houses NYU Florence students in apartment-style suites with several bedrooms, shared common areas, and bathrooms) and offer specific amenities, including Internet and cleaning/linens service.
+Off-Campus Apartments and Residence Hall may be described as dormitory-style facilities located in the center of Florence.
+Apartments and Residence Hall are high-occupancy living arrangements (meaning a large residence, an entire floor, or an entire building houses NYU Florence students in apartment-style and residence hall-style suites with several bedrooms, shared common areas, and bathrooms) and offer specific amenities, including Internet and cleaning/linens service.
 Bedrooms consist of singles (limited availability), doubles, triples, and quads.

 - Students living off campus cannot enroll in the on-campus meal plan but can purchase individual meals on campus.

 - Off-campus housing is located throughout various urban and residential neighborhoods around the city of Florence, mostly within the historic city walls.

 - Students must use public transportation (one or more buses) to travel between the NYU Florence campus and their living situations.
 Taxis are expensive but are the safest way to travel at night.
 Students should budget for these expenses and leave plenty of time for the commute.

 - The Off-Campus Apartments and Homestays are generally in older buildings, ranging from the 13th to 19th centuries, not modern high-rises.

 - Facilities vary greatly since few buildings were originally constructed as student accommodations, as now utilized.
 Location, dècor, furnishings, appliances, and floor layouts vary significantly from living situation to living situation.
 Toasters, microwaves, air-conditioning units, dishwashers and DVD players are NOT considered standard amenities in off-campus housing.

 - All Off-Campus Apartments and Residence Hall have laundry facilities, although some may not have dryers.
 In most cases the machines are coin operated, and fees may vary from one living situation to another.